 - Year of publication

-Setting the tone for the book
+Setting the Tone For the Book

-I’m going to collect some title pages from different eras and different design philosophies for a future post.
-But you can see already that, when it comes to title pages, you have a lot of leeway for creativity.
+When it comes to title pages, you have a lot of leeway for creativity.
 If you use the same type fonts that are used for the title on the cover, and the text of the interior, you will help integrate the various parts of the book, making for a more harmonious reading experience.